 Transmission may occur when these infectious droplets are inhaled.
-UV light (sunshine or artificial sources) and ventilation reduce the risk of transmission (Chapter 14).
+UV light and ventilation reduce the risk of transmission (Chapter 14).

 Other modes of transmission are far less common.
-Inoculation of cutaneous or mucous membranes rarely occurs, although such cases have been observed in laboratory personnel.
-Congenital infection (by transplacental transmission or via aspiration or swallowing of infected amniotic fluid at birth) has been reported, but is very rare.
+Inoculation of cutaneous or mucous membranes rarely occurs.
+Congenital infection (by transplacental transmission or via aspiration or swallowing of infected amniotic fluid at birth) has been reported, but is rare.
 Transmission through breast milk does not occur.